Clubcard vs Nectar: the ultimate guide

 Banking with Clubcard and Nectar

-American Express also offer a Nectar credit card, which offers four Nectar points for every £1 spent at Nectar partners (including loyalty points), and two Nectar points for every £1 spent elsewhere.
+American Express also offer a Nectar credit card which offers four Nectar points for every £1 spent at Nectar partners (including loyalty points), and two Nectar points for every £1 spent elsewhere.

-Criticism of the schemes
+Criticism of loyalty schemes

 The whole point of the Tesco Clubcard scheme was to help the store collect and make sense of data about their shoppers.